 The Symphony Orchestra performs advanced orchestral literature, and may be combined with winds and percussion to form a full symphony orchestra.
 There is strong emphasis on individual performance, leadership, responsibility and musical growth in the exact execution of challenging literature.
-Participation is by audition and recommendation of the instructor and governed by a rigid consideration for balanced instrumentation.
+Participation is by audition.
 Scheduled public performances are a requirement of the course.